slrubinstein/slrubinstein.github.io/links.md

 </ul>

 <ul>
-	<li>Angular can be an intimidating framework and overwhelm you with options.
-I recommend these two style guides when thinking about how to structure your web app.</li>
+	<li>Angular can be an intimidating framework and has an overwhelming number of ways to code a task.
+I like these two style guides for thinking about how to structure your web app.</li>
 	<li><a href="https://github.com/johnpapa/angularjs-styleguide">John Papa Angular Style Guide</a></li>

 	<li><a href="https://github.com/toddmotto/angularjs-styleguide">Todd Motto Angular Style Guide</a></li>